xin2233/um-cli/README.md

 - Requirements: **Golang 1.17**

-1. Clone this repo `git clone https://github.com/unlock-music/cli && cd cli`
+~~1.
+Clone this repo `git clone https://github.com/unlock-music/cli && cd cli`~~
+1. Clone this repo `git clone https://github.com/xin2233/um-cli.git `
 2. Build the executable `go build ./cmd/um`
+3. if you meet some problem, please refer to [this complie](./docs/compile)

 ## How to use